Can't Find What You Need?

-Travelers can only be reimbursed for meals more than State subsistence while traveling if there is a business purpose for the meal (outside of normal business travel).
+Travelers can only be reimbursed for meals more than University subsistence while traveling if there is a business purpose for the meal (outside of normal business travel).

-An employee’s department may agree to reimburse meal expenses at greater than the State subsistence rates.
+An employee’s department may agree to reimburse meal expenses at greater than the University subsistence rates.

 The meal must have predetermined charges.

 To attend this business function, the meal must be purchased (e.g., if registration for an event where food is provided is required in advance).

 Submit the following required substantiation for registered business meals:

 A document that shows the predetermined charge related to the event and,

 An awards banquet is an example of a meal that is part of a business event at a conference/expo.

 A business meal outside of a registered event in excess of the subsistence rates must be paid from Discretionary funds.

 Submit the following required substantiation for the non-registered business meal with the Travel Reimbursement & Expense Report: